thunks/thunks/README.md

   })
   ```

-3. a Promise object, results of Promise would be passed to a new child thunk function
+3. a Promise object, results of Promise would be passed to a new `thunkFunction` function

   ```js
   var promise = Promise.resolve(1)